rohit-a-thange/MLProject-Factor-A-effect-on-Factor-B/README.md

 ## End to End Machine Learning Project
+The project show the correlation of Parents education on students marks.

 Self notes:
 Usually, there are mixed features (categorical & numerical) in a dataset.